Leland, Norway

-Leland is the administrative centre of the municipality of Leirfjord in Nordland county, Norway. it is located on the northern shore of the Leirfjorden along Norwegian County Road 17.
+Leland is the administrative centre of Leirfjord Municipality in Nordland county, Norway.
+It is located on the northern shore of the Leirfjorden along Norwegian County Road 17.
 The town of Sandnessjøen lies about 20 km southwest of Leland.
-The village of Sundøy lies to the south and the village of Bardalssjøen lies to the northeast.
+The village of Sundøya lies to the south and the village of Bardal lies to the northeast.
 Leland features two small grocery stores, a hairdresser, a café, a large sports centre, Leirfjord Church, and a number of other amenities.

-The 0.76 km2 village has a population (2018) of 718 and a population density of 1018 PD/km2.
+The 0.76 km2 village has a population (2024) of 774 and a population density of 1018 PD/km2.